National lockdown: Stay at Home

 - By telephone – our Customer Service team is manned and able to take your calls (9am to 5pm Monday to Thursday, 4.30pm Friday).
 If you know the team you want to speak to you can dial their direct line, if not call our switchboard on 01255 686868

-- By email – You can find the best email to use on our website by finding the relevant service.
+- By email – You can find the best email to use by finding the relevant service.

 At this time the Environmental Protection (EP) team will be risk assessing all complaints as they are received.
 Unfortunately due to COVID-19, EP officers will not be able to enter any properties due to social isolation and the potential of coming into close contact with those who may be considered vulnerable.